emmercm/www/src/blog/_bash-euxo.md

 #!/usr/bin/env bash
 set -o pipefail

+# Without 'set -o pipeline', both 'echo's would be invoked
 # Because 'set -o pipeline' does not cause early termination,
 # the first 'echo' will still be invoked, but the overall pipeline will fail
 false | echo "this will print" && echo "but this won't"

+cat
 ```

 ## Where you _should_ use it